 In direct contrast to the Daytona’s classic looks and restrained proportions, the Yacht-Master II is proudly big, bold, and badass.
 Its bezel – either in bright blue Cerachrom (ceramic) or platinum – sits on the 44mm case and is emblazoned with the “YACHT-MASTER II” name, along with numbers 1 – 10.
 The white dial with red and blue accents offers three distinct areas for three readings: the center hands, the 10-minute countdown display, and the running seconds sub-dial.

-Early editions of the Yacht-Master II included straight hour and minute hands while current versions have the familiar Mercedes-style hands.
+Early editions of the Yacht-Master II included straight hour and minute hands until around 2017, while current versions have the familiar Mercedes-style hands.
+The hour markers received a small upgrade from blue to white gold surrounds to match the hands.
+Additionally, Rolex replaced the square hour marker at 12 o’clock with an inverted triangle and the marker at 6 o’clock with a slightly elongated baton hour marker.
 Material choices of the Yacht-Master II include yellow gold, white gold (with a platinum bezel), stainless steel, and two-tone Everose gold and steel.
 Additionally, all Yacht-Master II watches come with matching metal Oyster bracelets.

 Calibers and Functionality: Daytona vs. Yacht-Master II